-The components in SMART-Seq mRNA HT have been specifically designed to work together and are optimized for this protocol.
+The components in the SMART-Seq HT Kit have been specifically designed to work together and are optimized for this protocol.
 Please do not make any substitutions.
-The substitution of reagents in the kit and/or modifications of the protocol may lead to unexpected results.
-Freeze-thaw of reagents should be limited to ≤ 6 times.
+The substitution of reagents in the kit and/or a modification of the protocol may lead to unexpected results.
+Freeze-thaw of reagents should be limited to $\leq 6$ times.